gugu69/ChainBuilder/README.md

 # Chain Builder with mandatory parameters.

-This is what I were looking for:
+This is what I was looking for:

     auto aCircle = Circle::Builder ().centerX ( 100 ).centerY ( 50 ).radius ( 25 ).Build ();